fetzerms/irccatx/README.md

 IRCCatX
 =======

-This software is inspired by the original IRCCat by Richard Jones (https://github.com/RJ/irccat), which is not actively<br>
+This software is inspired by the original IRCCat by Richard Jones (https://github.com/RJ/irccat), which is not actively maintained anymore.
-maintained anymore.
 It is meant to be a replacement for the original IRCCat.

 Why IRCCatX?
 ------------
-The original IRCCat lacked the support for SSL encrypted connections, as the underlying version of pircbot does not<br>
-support SSL connections aswell.
-There is a fork of the original pircbot, called PircBotX which provides SSL support.<br>
+The original IRCCat lacked the support for SSL encrypted connections, as the underlying version of pircbot does not support SSL connections aswell.
+There is a fork of the original pircbot, called PircBotX which provides SSL support.
 Hence IRCCatX was born.

 Installation